Table of contents

-The functionality of office productivity software – although Google Workspace wins in the field of communication and optimization for online work, Microsoft programs still offer the most possibilities for editing files and performing complex operations in Excel spreadsheets.
+The functionality of office productivity software – although Google Workspace wins in the field of communication and optimization for online work, Microsoft programs still offer the most possibilities for editing files in desktop versions and performing complex operations in Excel spreadsheets.

-Cloud storage – Microsoft 365 gives users 1TB on OneDrive in any package, while in Google Workspace, the capacity depends on the service variant.
-Each account has 30 GB of space in the Business Starter package, the Business Standard edition offers 2 TB, and Business Plus 5 TB.
-When an organisation uses Enterprise edition, it can use as much space in Google Drive as it needs.
+Cloud file storage – Microsoft 365 gives users 1TB on OneDrive in any package, while in Google Workspace, the capacity depends on the service variant.
+Each account has 30 GB of space in the Business Starter package, the Business Standard edition offers 2 TB, and Business Plus 5 TB, very good plans for any small business.
+When an organisation uses Enterprise edition, it can use as much space in Google Drive as it needs – pratically unlimited cloud storage.

 - Google Drive – How to Store Company’s Documents and Files in the Cloud?